The Role of Osteotomies in the Management of Ankle OA

 Introduction

-The ankle joint carries around 4 times the body weight in the stance phase.
-Biomechanically, the ankle joint is highly congruent.
-The cartilage of the ankle joint is thinner than that of the hip and knee, but it can withstand greater shear and tensile forces, which enables the contact pressure to remain low.
-This helps to explain why symptomatic ankle OA is 9 times less common than knee OA.
+• The cartilage of the ankle joint is thinner than that of the hip and knee, but can withstand greater shear and tensile forces, enabling lower contact pressure; this helps to explain why symptomatic ankle OA is 9x less common than knee OA

-Perfect alignment in ankle OA is rare; patients with end-stage ankle OA often present with a concomitant deformity that may be seen at the supramalleolar, intra-articular, or inframalleolar level.
+• Perfect alignment in ankle OA is rare; patients with end-stage ankle OA often present with a concomitant deformity:

 • restoration of the lower-leg axis